This post may contain affiliate links. Please read my disclaimer for more information.

 When your coffee beans are subjected to oxygen in the air and water, a process called oxidation starts to happen.

-When whole beans are ground, the air’s oxygen starts to degrade the solubles and dry out the oils; this will weaken the strength and take away the rich taste that you’re used to.
+When whole beans are ground, the air’s oxygen starts to degrade the solubles and dry out the oils; this will weaken the strength and remove the rich taste you’re used to.

 This is why it is best fr you to ground your beans right before you drink so that you can keep all as much flavor in your beans as possible.